Kamesuta/BungeePteroPower/README.md

         - This is useful to wait for plugins like Luckperms to fully load
         - If you set it to 0, the player will be connected as soon as the server is pingable
     - `pingInterval`: Set the interval for checking the server's status.
+- `restoreOnStop`: Configure settings for the feature to reset the server from a backup when it is stopped.
+    - `timeout`: Set the maximum waiting time after sending the stop signal for the server to stop.
+(The restore will be performed after the server stops)
+    - `pingInterval`: Set the interval for checking if the server is offline after sending the stop signal.
 - `servers`: Configure settings for each server.
 Set the server ID and the time until automatic shutdown.
     - `timeout`: When there are no players on the server, it will stop after a certain period.
 The unit is seconds.
+    - `backupId`: The UUID of the backup to restore when the server stops.
+        - If this setting is empty or removed, no restore from backup will be performed when the server stops.
+        - Useful for servers that need to be reset after each game.

 ### Permission Settings